Fundamental groups of formal Legendrian and horizontal embedding spaces: Introduction.

-Moreover, the analogous problem for horizontal embeddings into Engel manifolds satisfies an $h$-principle at $\pi_0$-level \cite{Ada, GeigesLoops, PinoPresas}.
+Moreover, the analogous problem for horizontal embeddings into Engel manifolds satisfies an $h$--principle at $\pi_0$--level, eg see Adachi \cite{Ada}, Geiges \cite{GeigesLoops} or del Pino and Presas \cite{PinoPresas}.
 In Section \ref{FormalHorizontal}, we compute the fundamental group of the space of formal horizontal embeddings into the standard Engel $\R^4$.
-We check that it is $\Z\oplus\Z_2$ where the first component is a rotation invariant that captures the formal immersion class of the loop and the second component captures the formal embedding class of the loop, similarly to the Thurston-Bennequin invariant in the Legendrian case.
-In Section \ref{AreaInvariantSection}, we provide a way of combinatorially computing this $\Z_2$-invariant.
+We check that it is $\Z\oplus\Z_2$ where the first component is a rotation invariant that captures the formal immersion class of the loop and the second component captures the formal embedding class of the loop.
+In Section \ref{AreaInvariantSection}, we provide a way of combinatorially computing this $\Z_2$--invariant.

-Finally, in Section \ref{h-Principle}, we check that the formal fundamental group is isomorphic to the fundamental group, i.e. the $\Z_2$-invariant completely classifies the fundamental group of horizontal embeddings.
-Independently, Casals and del Pino have shown that there is a full $h$-principle for horizontal embeddings \cite{CasalsdelPino}.
-Although our proof is more particular, it has the advantage of not using the topology of the space of smooth embeddings.
-Therefore, we prove as a corollary that the space of smooth embeddings of circles into $\R^4$ is simply connected \cite{Budney}.
+Finally, in Section \ref{h--Principle}, we check that the formal fundamental group is isomorphic to the fundamental group, ie the $\Z_2$--invariant and the rotation invariant completely classify the elements of the fundamental group of horizontal embeddings.
+Independently, Casals and del Pino have shown that there is a full $h$--principle for horizontal embeddings \cite{CasalsdelPino}.
+Although our proof is more specific, it has the advantage of not using the topology of the space of smooth embeddings.
+Therefore, we reprove as a corollary that the space of smooth embeddings of circles into $\R^4$ is simply connected, see Budney \cite{Budney}.

+The methods developed in this article may allow to compute higher rank homotopy groups of the space of embeddings of the circle in $\R^4$.
+The strategy that we are pursuing in a forthcoming project is based on the following facts.
+First, we compute the higher homotopy groups of the space of horizontal embeddings by the geometrical method developed in this article, that is heavily simplified thanks to the work of Igusa \cite{Igusa}.
+Secondly, we use \cite{CasalsdelPino} in order to state that the previous computations are also computing homotopy groups of the formal horizontal embedding space.
+Finally, by using obstruction theory, see Hatcher \cite[Chapter 4.3]{HatcherBook}, we isolate the homotopy groups of the space of smooth embeddings.